zentrocdot/sd-webui-aspect_ratio2width_height/README.md

 to-do ...

+# Goal

+<p align="justify">The aim was to develop an extension that creates width and height from any given aspect ratio.
+It should also be possible to transfer the calculated data to the web UI.</p>

 # What the Extension Does

 After installation one will find panel within the web UI which looks like the next one when it is opened.